Eating for Each Phase of the Menstrual Cycle

 Luteal Phase

-The 10-14 day period after ovulating is called the luteal phase.
-Estrogen and progesterone levels continue to climb, and metabolism speeds up.
+The 10-14 day period after ovulation is called the luteal phase.
+Estrogen and progesterone levels continue to climb, and metabolism speeds up slightly.

-However, in the second half of the luteal phase, right before menstruation begins again hormone levels will dip down to their lowest point again.
-This is usually the time many experience fatigue, irritability, poor concentration, GI upset, bloating and/or appetite changes.
+However, in the second half of the luteal phase, right before menstruation begins again, hormone levels will dip down to their lowest point again.
+This is usually the time many experience fatigue, irritability, poor concentration, GI upset, bloating, and/or appetite changes.
 However, adequate nutrition can help prevent the hormone imbalances that cause PMS.
-Since your metabolism is higher during this time, opt for nutrient dense foods and don’t refrain from protein and healthy fats.
+Since your metabolism can be higher during this time, don’t be surprised if you find yourself a bit hungier than usual.
+Opt for nutrient-dense foods and don’t refrain from protein and healthy fats.

 • Help stabilize your blood sugar during this phase with complex carbs like: